OBJ’s plot to discredit PDP will fail – PDP Chieftain — Nigeria Today

 Obasanjo had in a statement on Monday, told Nigerians not to take the apology offered by PDP some weeks ago serious and had described it as a corrupt political party.

-But Mwolwus, told the News Agency of Nigeria (NAN) in Pankshin that Obasanjo’s pronouncement was “very unfortunate and selfish in nature’’.
+But Mwolwus, told Newsmen in Pankshin that Obasanjo’s pronouncement was “very unfortunate and selfish in nature’’.

 He described PDP’s apology to Nigerians through its National Chairman as “a right step in the right direction’’, saying, “only great men own up to their mistakes’’.